 Flight demonstrations make falconry look easy, but fail to convey any idea of the long hours and the hard work the trained raptor represents.

-Before you decide to become a falconer you should have a serious, dedicated interest in the sport and a love for, and interest in, all wildlife and the outdoors.
+Before you decide to become a falconer you should have a serious, dedicated interest in the sport and a love for, and interest in, all wildlife, hunting, and the outdoors.
 You should read everything you can get your hands on about falconry.
 You should talk to practicing falconers, if possible, and ask to go on a hunt with them.
 You should join the Georgia Falconry Association and attend the various seminars, functions and meets held during the year.

 Be aware that caring for, training and hunting a bird requires a substantial amount of time and patience.
 You must be financially able to obtain the basic housing and equipment.
 If you have the necessary skills, your initial cost can be reduced by building the facilities for the bird and making some of the required equipment yourself.